YapengTian/AVE-ECCV18/README.md

-Audio-Visual Event Localization in Unconstrained Videos (To appear in ECCV 2018)
+Audio-Visual Event Localization in Unconstrained Videos (To appear in ECCV 2018) (not ready)

 ### AVE Dataset & Features